mars-research/cheri-impact-artifact/README.md

 To recreate **Tables 4 and 5**, query all entries in the second dataset:

 Select dataset:
 > 2. Rust vs CHERI Dataset

+Available columns:
+> 3. OS

 Values in 'OS':
 > 1. Linux